Tom Enders: Career

 Enders started out his career with early work experience as an assistant at the German Parliament.
 In 1988, he worked as a researcher at the German Council on Foreign Relations (DGAP) in Bonn and at the International Institute for Strategic Studies (IISS) in London.
 Enders also serves as a Major in the German Army Reserve, and spent two years in the planning staff of the Federal Ministry of Defence from 1989 until 1991.

 Enders joined the marketing department of DaimlerChrysler Aerospace in 1991 and held several functions at DASA until he was promoted to head the defence and security systems business in the frame of the merger of EADS in 2000.
 In 2005, he was appointed co-CEO (first with co-CEO Noël Forgeard, then Louis Gallois), a role he relinquished in 2007 when the company modified its corporate governance, giving away with double-CEO and double-Chairman structures.
-As a result of the governance change, Enders was appointed CEO of Airbus, the Group's largest Division.
+As a result of the governance change, Enders was appointed CEO of Airbus SAS, the Group's largest Division.
 As CEO of the commercial aircraft division, he was responsible for the A320neo launch in 2010, a sales success that forced Boeing to launch the 737 MAX.

 In May 2012, the Annual General Meeting of Shareholders approved Enders' nomination to become CEO of EADS.
 Shortly after his nomination, Enders embarked on a plan to merge with UK-based BAE Systems, which would have created the world's leading defence company.
 However, the merger plan – the only remaining realistic opportunity to fulfill the company's Vision2020 strategy – failed ultimately due to political intervention.
-He also merged the group with the commercial aircraft division and took control of the CSeries, pending regulatory review.
+He merged successfully the group with the commercial aircraft division and also took control of the CSeries.
 In late 2012, EADS and its shareholders – namely Daimler AG, Lagardère Group and the French state – agreed to revamp the company's corporate governance, thereby considerably reducing political influence in the Group.
 Although Germany, France and Spain are shareholders of the group, none hold any special blocking rights, meaning the company is governed solely by the Board of Directors and the Executive Management.
 After the failure of the merger with BAE Systems, Enders initiated a review of the company's strategy, which was completed in July 2013.
 Among others, the outcome resulted in the rebranding of the Group from EADS to Airbus Group in January 2014.

 In early 2017, Enders announced his intention to renew his three-year mandate in 2019.
 On 15 December 2017, the Airbus board – under the leadership of chairman Denis Ranque – confirmed Enders would not stay beyond April 2019 amid corruption allegations in sales campaigns.
 By the end of his time at Airbus, Enders was widely credited with unifying a company previously divided along national lines, as well as simplifying its governance to reduce political influence.

 In January 2021, Enders joined the advisory board of the aerospace start-up Lilium.
 As announced in June 2021, he will serve as Chairman of the Board following the planned business combination with Qell.